 Common Examples: Corvus (Crow), Columba (Pigeon), Psittacula (Parrot), Struthio (Ostrich), Pavo (Peacock), Aptenodytes (Penguin), Neophron (Vulture).

 Presence of mammary glands is the most unique feature of these animals.
-The young ones are nourished by the mammary glands.
+The young ones are nourished with milk from the mammary glands.
 Hairs are present on the skin and external ears are present.
 Different types of teeth are present in the jaw.
 The two pairs of limbs are adapted for walking, running, climbing, burrowing, swimming or flying.

 There are four chambers in the heart.
-They are warm-blooded animals.
+They are warm-blooded animals, which means they can control their body temperature and do not depend on environment for that.
 Respiration is by lungs.

 Reproduction: They are dioecious animals.
 Fertilization is internal and development is direct.
 Most of them are viviparous.